PranabChakma/Danny-s-Diner-SQL-Case-Study/README.md

 # How to run
-1. Create a database using [SQL dataset](./dannys_diner.sql)
+1. Create a database and Insert data using [SQL dataset](./dannys_diner.sql)
-2. Insert data using
-3. Execute analytical queries in
+2. Execute analytical queries
-4. View output tables
+3. View output tables